Charel-G/underfloor-heating-planner/README.md

 Walls are drawn with a default thickness of 0.25 m.
 When a wall is selected, the **Wall Thickness** input allows you to change this value.
 The **Add Door** tool places a doorway onto a wall; doors snap to the wall’s centre line and can be repositioned with the select tool or resized by double‑clicking them.
 The **Add Distributor** tool behaves similarly but positions the manifold flush with the side of the wall closest to the click so pipes exit directly from that surface.

 The grid is scaled so that 0.5 m corresponds to roughly 1 cm on screen.
 The drawing area covers over a kilometre in each direction so you can pan freely when laying out large buildings. **The grid pattern now extends indefinitely,** so it never disappears as you pan across the workspace.
 Pipe spacing is entered in millimetres.
 Use the **Pan** tool to move the entire floor plan inside the canvas. **Center** snaps the view back to the origin.
 Click **Draw Pipes** to automatically route supply and return pipes and fill each zone.
 Use **Fix Wall Joints** if corners don't connect correctly. **Clear** asks for confirmation before removing all items from the current floor.
 Generated pipes remain selectable so you can delete them individually.
+Segments drawn dashed in purple indicate a pipe that had to cross another zone.
 Use **Export** to download a PNG and a JSON file listing pipe lengths by zone.

 The interface uses a darker header with lighter panels below it.
 The floor list and toolbar have subtle backgrounds so the layout looks more modern and readable.